raganwald-deprecated/homoiconic/2008-10-30/why_im_using_git.markdown

 ---

+Recent work:

-[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one convenient and inexpensive e-book!
+* [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one convenient and inexpensive e-book.
+* [Katy](http://github.com/raganwald/Katy), fluent CoffeeScript and JavaScript using combinators.
+* [YouAreDaChef](http://github.com/raganwald/YouAreDaChef), Coffeescript/Javascript method combinations for Underscore projects.

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.